amplitude/amplitude-docs/content/collections/migration/migrate-from-mixpanel.md

 ### Design a data taxonomy

 * Your data taxonomy should have events and properties that can answer your core metrics.
-* See the [Data Taxonomy Playbook](/data/data-planning-playbook) and the sample taxonomy below for best practices.
+* See the [Data Taxonomy Playbook](/docs/data/data-planning-playbook) and the sample taxonomy below for best practices.

 ### Instrument your taxonomy

 You can send data to Amplitude client-side, server-side, or through a third party.
-For more information, see [Getting Started with Amplitude](/getting-started).

 ## Suggested use cases and business questions